|

 The

-folks listed below are far from the only people I know who excel in
+folks listed below stand out among many people I know who excel in

 their fields.
 I work with each of them and can vouch for their talent